pabloinsente/pabloinsente.github.io/_posts/2020-05-26-intro-linear-algebra.md

 <img src="/assets/post-10/b-vectors-combination.svg">

-## The four fundamental matrix subsapces
+## The four fundamental matrix subspaces

 Let's recall the definition of a subspace in the context of vectors: